Elib27/To-Do-List-React/README.md

 #To Do List

-A simple To Do List in React
+A complete To Do List in React